-Additionally, in accordance with state law, payments received on delinquent assessments shall be applied to the Member's account in the following order of priority: first, to the principal owed; then to accrued interest and late charges; then to attorney's fees; then to title company and foreclosure service company charges and other Costs of Collection.
+In accordance with state law, unless otherwise waived in writing by the Member, payments received on delinquent assessments shall be applied to the Member's account in the following order of priority: assessments owed, then fees and costs of collection, attorney's fees, late charges, interest.
 Payments on account of principal shall be applied in reverse order so that the oldest arrearages are retired first.
-Interest shall continue to accrue on unpaid balances of principal, and other costs and charges imposed in accordance with Civil Code section 5655.
+Interest shall continue to accrue on unpaid balances of principal, and other costs and charges imposed in accordance with Civil Code Section 5655.